UTHSCSA-CIRD/datafinisher/README.md

 # datafinisher
 A script to post-process DataBuilder output into a single analyzable, denormalized table or spreadsheet.
 I.e. one row per patient-day, one column for each data element that will be treated as a separate variable during statistical analysis (with some accompanying columns for units, modifiers, various flags/comments).
-Uses lots of dynamic SQL, but all of it within sqlite3
+Datafinisher utilizes sqlite3 and python to generate dynamic sql based on the config file in the sql folder.

-Note: This code does not require require connections to any external database or any other service.
+Note: This code does not require connections to any external database or any other service.
 It runs entirely upon the files you supply to it.

-Note: This code modifies the original databuilder .db file, but only adds tables, doesn't modify existing ones with the exception of empty tables.
+Note: This code modifies the original databuilder .db file.
+If your modifier dimension table is empty it will fill it, otherwise datafinisher only creates new tables, does not modify existing ones.

 <code>
     usage: df.py [-h] [-l] [-c] [-v CSVFILE] [-s {concat,simple}] [-d DATECOMPRESS] dbfile